Andréa Librici

-Andréa Giuseppe Librici (born 9 December 2004) is a Belgian professional footballer who plays as a right-back for Dutch club MVV.
+Andréa Giuseppe Librici (born 9 December 2004) is a Belgian professional footballer who plays as a right-back for Belgian Division 1 club Houtvenne.

 Club career

 Sint-Truiden

 Born in Liège, Andréa Librici first played with some local clubs, before joining Sint-Truiden as a 9-year-old.
 He spent all his youth years with the club from Limburg —except a hiatus at OH Leuven between 2019 and 2021—before entering the first team during the 2022 pre-season.

 Librici made his professional debut for Sint-Truidense on 30 July 2022, replacing Shinji Kagawa during a 1–1 away draw to Gent.
 The following week, he signed his first professional contract with the club.

 MVV

 On 23 January 2024, Librici joined MVV in the Netherlands on an amateur basis.
 He made his competitive debut for the club three days later, replacing Tim Zeegers in the 79th minute of a 3–0 away win over Eindhoven.

 Librici impressed during his first six months at the club, and signed a professional contract with MVV on 20 June 2024, keeping him at the club until 2026.
 On 4 November 2024, he scored his first goal for the club in a 4–3 loss to Jong Utrecht.